Dunnes Stores: 1960s–1970s

-Dunnes added its first store in Northern Ireland, in Bangor, in 1971.
+Dunnes added its first shop in Northern Ireland, in Bangor, in 1971.

 In 1972, Dunnes Stores bought the Bolger Stores Group chain of drapery shops and House of Cassidy womenswear chain.

 In 1978, Dunnes purchased Crumlin Shopping Centre in Dublin, which had been built four years earlier with 41 units including 2 large units, and having Dunnes Stores as anchor.

-The company continued to expand its retail business, and by the end of the 1970s, it had built up a network of 61 stores.
+The company continued to expand its retail business, and by the end of the 1970s, it had built up a network of 61 shops.